Bharat2044/Namaste-React/Episode 08 - Let's Get Classy/Theory - Notes, Assignments & Assignment Solution/Assignment Solution/Episode 08 - Let's Get Classy Theory Assignment Solution.md

 /**
 * componentWillUnmount is called before the component is removed from the DOM
 * It is used to perform cleanup before the component is removed
+* It is used to perform cleanup operations like clearing timers or subscriptions
 * In functional components, useEffect with a cleanup function can be used to achieve similar behavior.
 *
 * This phase is called the Unmounting Phase, where the component is being removed from the DOM.